 9. Termination and Renewal

-The expiration date of the Option shall be [ ] months after the date of execution hereof (the “Expiration Date”).
+Except as otherwise provided in Paragraph 3 above, the expiration date of the Option shall be [ ] months after the date of execution hereof (the “Expiration Date”).
 Optionee shall have the right to renew this Option for [ ] additional [ ] month terms upon the payment of [$ ] for each such [ ] month renewal term in the manner set forth herein.
 The option payments shall not be applied to the Purchase Price.

 10. Assignment

-Optionee may assign this Option and its rights and obligations hereunder in its sole and absolute discretion and in whole or in part to any person or entity in connection with the development, financing, construction, purchase or sale of any power plant development and/or related facilities on or involving the Property or any direct or indirect interest therein by Optionee or any such person or entity or assignee thereof, no matter how remote, and upon any assignment such assignee shall have all of the rights, remedies and obligations as if it were the original Optionee hereunder;, provided, however, that Optionee shall be relieved of any liability under this Option which arose prior to the assignment.
+Optionee may assign this Option and its rights and obligations hereunder in its sole and absolute discretion and in whole or in part to any person or entity in connection with the development, financing, construction, purchase or sale of any power plant development and/or related facilities on or involving the Property or any direct or indirect interest therein by Optionee or any such person or entity or assignee thereof, no matter how remote, and upon any assignment such assignee shall have all of the rights, remedies and obligations as if it were the original Optionee hereunder; provided, however, that Optionee shall not be relieved of any liability under this Option which arose prior to the assignment.
 From and after any such assignment, the term "Optionee" shall refer to such assignee.

 11. Expenses